danimalabares/sr-project/README.md

   that would allow the machine to make better and better choices for the next action as it gathers more data.
+  The action is just choosing another eta-vector from the previously fixed finite sample space.

 ## Current computational picture